BetterMuSeek

 Epiphone’s Factory Processes

-Epiphone employs a combination of state-of-the-art technology and skilled human craftsmanship to manufacture their classical guitars.
+Epiphone employs state-of-the-art technology and skilled human craftsmanship to manufacture their classical guitars.
 The process usually involves the following stages:

 Wood Selection